 Recidiviz uses data-informed tools to help criminal justice leaders develop a real-time picture of their system, diagnose issues, and drive meaningful change.
 Recidiviz was developing a set of products to help parole and probation officers manage their caseloads, which can cover as many as 200 clients, as well as better track their performance metrics and intervene earlier.
 As part of their product development and refinement process, GLG connected the Recidiviz team with 12 former parole and probation officers from across multiple states.
 These conversations provided unique and objective user experience feedback for product development, ensuring Recidiviz could design the most helpful and impactful product.

 Noora Health trains hospital patients and caregivers in India and Bangladesh in high-impact, life-saving skills to reduce preventable complications following surgery.
 During the COVID-19 pandemic, Noora Health has worked to expand their digital health services through WhatsApp and automated voice assistants.
 GLG has supported Noora Health in this process, connecting them with the head of experience at a digital health platform, the former director of product and analytics at a digital media company, and other relevant experts.
 These insights informed Noora Health’s COVID-19 patient support program.
 They created content about COVID-19 prevention and healthcare worker safety and broadly disseminated these tools in partnership with government bodies.

 Our Global Community of Fellows

-Since 2014, GLG has welcomed 65 exceptional social sector leaders to our global community.
-Fellows are the leaders of organizations at inflection points in their growth – whether they are responding to crisis, scaling their reach, pivoting their strategy, or enhancing their services.
+Since 2014, GLG has welcomed 85 exceptional social sector leaders to our global community.
+Fellows are the leaders of high-impact organizations at inflection points in their growth – whether they are responding to crisis, scaling their reach, pivoting their strategy, or enhancing their services.